lukshyaganjoo/lukshyaganjoo.github.io/_posts/2024-08-03-streaming.md

   - name: the problem
   - name: a surprisingly simple solution
   - name: why is an average of minimums necessary?
-  - subsections:
-    - name: a potentially flawed solution
   - name: the proof
+  - name: appendix
-  - name: theorems and references
+  - name: references
 ---

 ## introduction